 Biyun Temple Introduction

-The faith center of the residents of Xiao Liu Qiu!
-Biyun Temple is located in the center of Liuqiu Island and was built in 1736, making it over 200 years old.
-It primarily worships Guanyin Bodhisattva.
-The residents of Xiao Liu Qiu rely on Guanyin for various aspects of life, whether it be marriage, funeral rites, selecting auspicious dates, celebrating births, seeking romantic relationships, inquiring about health issues, or asking for bountiful catches for fishing boats.
-Almost all of life's joys and sorrows, joys and grievances are intertwined with Guanyin Bodhisattva.
-Residents of Xiao Liu Qiu come to the temple to draw lots and seek guidance from the deity, making it a spiritual refuge for the community!
-In 1980, the late President Chiang Ching-kuo visited this temple and donated 1,000 TWD for incense money, allowing the temple’s reputation to spread throughout Taiwan!
-Below Biyun Temple, there is a wooden walkway that allows visitors to enjoy the bamboo forest ecosystem.
-Strolling through it, sunlight filters through the gaps in the trees, creating a refreshing atmosphere.
-At night, the glow of lights reflects off the bamboo forest while the gentle sound of flowing water accompanies the rustling bamboo, and the croaking of frogs creates a symphony of sounds.
+Bi Yun Temple is the religious center of the residents of Xiao Liuqiu!
+Located in the center of Liuqiu Island, it was built in 1736 and has a history of over 200 years.
+The temple is dedicated to Guanyin, the Bodhisattva of Compassion.
+The people of Xiao Liuqiu rely on Guanyin for various aspects of their lives, including marriage, funeral rites, selecting auspicious dates, celebrating births, seeking romantic partnerships, consulting on illnesses, and wishing for bountiful catches from fishing trips.
+Life events, joys, and sorrows are all connected to Guanyin.
+For both big and small matters, residents come to draw lots and seek guidance from the deities, making the temple a spiritual refuge for the community.
+In 1980, the late President Chiang Ching-kuo visited this temple and donated 1000 NTD for incense offerings, allowing the temple's fame to spread throughout Taiwan!
+Below Bi Yun Temple, there is a wooden plank road that offers a view of the bamboo forest ecosystem.
+Walking through it, sunlight filters through the trees, creating a refreshing ambiance.
+At night, soft lights illuminate the bamboo groves, and the soothing sound of flowing water harmonizes with the rustling of leaves and the croaking of frogs.